 - The sponsor of the activity or the source of funding - The award or other identifying number - The title of the award or activity - The total cost or value of the award or activity, including direct and indirect costs.
-For pending applications, provide the total amount of requested funding. - The person-months of effort per year being dedicated to the award or activity Provide the Current and Pending Support as an appendix to your project narrative.
-Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review. - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+For pending proposals, provide the total amount of requested funding. - The award period (start date end date). - The person-months of effort per year being dedicated to the award or activity - Briefly describe the research being performed and explicitly identify any overlaps or synergies with the proposed research.

+Provide the Current and Pending Support as an appendix to your project narrative.
+Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review.

+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.